 Day 5 – Leh to Panamik by Shared Taxi

 The shared public taxi stand in Leh is next to the Polo ground.
 Most taxis leave between 7 – 8 am every morning to Diskit or Panamik.
 The fare is Rs.
 400 per person.

 The taxi I boarded started at 7.45 am for Panamik.
 A shared taxi is extremely comfortable if you don’t mind sitting in close contact with people.
 I had no hassle.
 I am a minimalist and enjoy local people’s company, therefore thoroughly enjoyed them.

-The driver was very friendly as he tried to humor a four-year-old Ladakhi girl throughout the drive while her mother happily slept off having found someone to entertain her daughter.
-And finally I listened to some Ladakhi songs too.
+The driver was very friendly as he tried to humor a 4-year-old Ladakhi girl throughout the drive while her mother happily slept off having found someone to entertain her daughter.
+And finally, I listened to some Ladakhi songs too.

 There is also a small lake Yarab which is 2-3 kilometers away which you can walk up to if you feel like.
 I was too tired to do it that day.

 Day 6 – Panamik to Diskit to Turtuk